-The final term sees the Sixth Form begin to think about life after Settle College.
+Throughout Sixth Form, but more so in the summer term, we begin to think about life after Settle College.

-The application preparation begins, for some, right at the beginning of the Lower Sixth.
-Potential medics, vets and dentists are encouraged to seek out work experience in relevant practices and are given information about relevant taster courses which are offered during Lower Sixth.
+The application preparation begins, for some, right at the beginning of Year 12.
+Potential medics, vets and dentists are encouraged to seek out work experience in relevant practices and are given information about relevant taster courses which are offered during Year 12.
 Students wishing to study other disciplines are also advised to attend relevant taster courses and seek work experience.
+At present, many of these experiences are being carried out virtually and we share these links with students.

-The voluntary service opportunities offered at Settle College, as well as the opportunities, from AS Citizenship to provide pupils with experience which is much valued by universities and employers.
+The voluntary enrichment opportunities offered at Settle College provide students with experience which is much valued by universities and employers.

 Choosing Courses and Universities